inkittt/collabcanvas/context.md

 - **Platform:** Web
 - **Summary:** CollabCanvas is a real-time collaborative image editing platform designed for both amateurs and professionals.
 It enables seamless teamwork with Operational Transformation (OT) and Conflict-Free Replicated Data Types (CRDTs) to resolve edit conflicts while maintaining data consistency.
 The app includes a minimalist dashboard, live chat, and WebRTC-powered video calls for real-time discussions.
 Built with React.js (Next.js) and Supabase, it prioritizes accessibility, performance, and user feedback-driven improvements.
 - **Primary Use Case:** Teams or individuals collaborating on image editing projects in real-time with conflict resolution, chat, and video call support.
-- **Authentication Requirements:** Email/password login, Google OAuth, and guest access (read-only mode).
+- **Authentication Requirements:** Email/password login and Google OAuth.

 ---